 Ingredients- Notes & Substitutions

-Red bell pepper: Cut into 1-inch pieces.
+- Red bell pepper: Cut into 1-inch pieces.
 Red bell pepper is the ripest, sweetest variety.
-You can use the orange (the next-to ripest) or yellow in a pinch, but a green bell pepper will have much more of a bite than the other colors.
+You can use orange or yellow, but a green bell pepper will have much more bite than the other colors.

-Onion: Use half of a white or yellow onion cut in 1-inch pieces.
+- Onion: Use half of a white or yellow onion, cut into 1-inch pieces.

-Chicken breast: I prefer to use boneless skinless chicken breast or thighs, cut in bite-size pieces.
+- Chicken breast: I prefer to use boneless, skinless chicken breast or thighs, cut into bite-sized pieces.
 If using frozen, allow the chicken to thaw completely in the fridge overnight prior to cooking.

-Water: Since the sauce is pretty flavorful, I use water.
-But you can certainly use your favorite broth instead, such as vegetables or chicken.
+- Water: Since the sauce is pretty flavorful, I use water.
+But you can certainly use your favorite broth instead, such as vegetable or chicken broth.

 Scroll to the recipe card for a detailed list of ingredients and quantities.

-Cook the veggies: Preheat the Instant Pot on Saute, high.
-Add 1 tablespoon olive oil, chopped onion, and bell pepper.
-Saute for 2 minutes.
+- Cook the veggies: Preheat the Instant Pot and add 1 tablespoon olive oil, chopped onion, and bell pepper.
+Sauté for 2 minutes.
 Add zucchini and saute another 1 minute.
-Remove and keep aside for later. (pic 1)
+Remove and keep aside for later.

-Saute garlic: Add the remaining tablespoon of olive oil and add minced garlic.
-Saute garlic for a minute, then cancel saute.
-Add water (or broth) and use that to deglaze the pot, scraping off any bits of garlic stuck at the bottom. (pic 2)
+- Sauté garlic: Add the remaining tablespoon of olive oil and add minced garlic.
+Sauté garlic for a minute, then cancel Sauté.
+Add water (or broth) to deglaze the pot, scraping up any bits of garlic stuck to the bottom.

-Cook the spaghetti: Break the spaghetti in half.
+- Cook the spaghetti: Break the spaghetti in half.
 Layer in two batches in a criss-cross pattern.
-Gently tuck the spaghetti under the liquid. (pic 3)
+Gently tuck the spaghetti under the liquid.

-Add the chicken: Spread the chicken all over the spaghetti. (pic 4)
+- Add the chicken: Spread the chicken all over the spaghetti.

-Add the sauce: Stir the sauce once again and pour it all over the chicken.
+- Add the sauce: Stir it again, then pour it all over the chicken.
 Close the lid and pressure cook for 4 minutes at high pressure.
 When done, manually release the pressure in bursts.
-Open after the pin has dropped. (pic 5)
+Open after the pin has dropped.

 Recipe Tips & Notes